Yoonsen/Miscellaneous-Notebooks/README.md

 # Miscellaneous-Notebooks
+A set of notebooks for different purposes.
+Most of these notebooks require the file "Installation_external_packages.ipynb" to be run.
+Just open it and choose "Run all" from the cell menu.
+It will install wordcloud for graphics and Louvain for cluster analysis.

-A set of notebooks for different purposes binder https://mybinder.org/v2/gh/Yoonsen/Miscellaneous-Notebooks/master
+binder https://mybinder.org/v2/gh/Yoonsen/Miscellaneous-Notebooks/master